 Making your claim

-• Firstly – was your doctor, nurse or medical team at fault to the extent that they did not provide a level of service and care equal to what would be expected of another professional in their field.
+1. Was your Doctor, Nurse or medical team at fault to the extent that they did not provide a level of service and care equal to what would be expected of another professional in their field.

 This is sometimes called the Bolam test.
 It can sometimes be a tricky test to satisfy and a close examination of the facts will be necessary.

-Your solicitor will help you gather evidence to establish whether the above conditions are met.
+Your Solicitor will help you gather evidence to establish whether the above conditions are met.
 If they think your case meets the above criteria, and that you have a reasonable chance of bringing a successful claim, then they may agree to take on your case on a ‘No Win, No Fee’ basis.
-We also guarantee that you will receive 100% of your compensation and we will not deduct a success fee from your damages, unlike other law firms who generally take 25% of your recovered compensation.
+We also guarantee that you will receive the maximum compensation and we will not deduct a success fee from your damages, unlike other law firms who generally take 25% of your recovered compensation.